 Covers upper-level, undergraduate material of mutual interest to student and instructor which cannot be acquired in any other listed undergraduate BE course.

 BE492 Directed Study in Biomedical Engineering XR-XL-XC Arranged Pre: Consent of instructor

 Covers biomedical engineering material of mutual interest to the student and instructor which cannot be experienced in any other listed BE course.
-A student may take between 1-4 credits in any given term, and a maximum of 8 credits of this course are permitted.
+A student may take between 1-4 credits in any given term.

 BE 510 Biomedical Signal and Image Processing, 3R-3L-4C W Pre: BE201, JR, SR or Graduate standing or consent of instructor